All Episodes

 At one end of the age spectrum, women are marrying later or living with unmarried partners more often and for longer periods.

-In addition, marriage rates among black women remain low.
+In addition, marriage rates among black women remain lull.

 Only about 30% of black women are living with a spouse, according to the Census Bureau, compared with 49% of Hispanic women and 55% of non-Hispanic white women, more than 60% of Asian women.

-Now, when you have something called a council on contemporary families, a so-called nonprofit research group, and the leader says, Yeah, this is another inexorable sign that there's no going back to a world where we can assume that marriage is the main institution that I mean, hello down the road, you can marry your dog.
+Now, when you have something called the Council on Contemporary Families, a so-called nonprofit research group, and the leader says, this is another inexorable sign that there's no going back to a world where we can assume that marriage is the main institution that, I mean, hello down the road, you can marry your dog.

-Hello down the road, you can you can marry your boyfriend and your girlfriend.
+Hello, down the road, you can marry your boyfriend and your girlfriend.

-And when you read the comments that some of these women make, you'll swear that they sound just like Bill in Port Charlotte, Florida, describing why he doesn't like being married.
+And when you read the comments that some of these women make, you swear that they sound just like Bill in Port Charlotte, Florida, describing why he doesn't like being married.

 Here's another William Fry, demographer at the Brookings Institution.